How to Choose the Right Valve - Plumbing Basics, Part 3

 - CO2 fine adjustment valves

 There are a variety of reasons not to use these valves.
-Do not choose a Metal can corrode in salt water.
-Gas valves are normally made of metal.
-Aquarium air line valves aren’t water-tight.
+Any metal can corrode in salt water and cause problems and gas valves are normally made of metal.
+Aquarium air line valves aren’t water-tight and often have metal parts.
+Some check valves have metal springs or hinges.
 Look for valves made of PVC.
 They’re completely safe and fully compatible with your PVC pipe and fittings.
-The two most-used valves in aquaculture, public aquariums and hobbyist aquarium systems are ball and gate valves.
+The two most-used valves in aquaculture, public aquariums, and hobbyist aquarium systems are ball, gate valves, and check valves.

 Ball valves have a spherical (ball) closure unit.
 The ball has a port (bore) through the center.
 When the valve handle is positioned so that the bore is in the same direction as the pipe, it’s in the open position, and water can flow through it.
 When the handle is rotated 90°, the ball turns and the bore becomes perpendicular to the flow path, closing the valve and stopping the flow.
-Ball valves come in a variety of sizers for almost any plumbing idea you can think of.
+Ball valves come in a variety of sizes for almost any plumbing idea you can think of.
+They are typically used on the return water line to easily cut the flow of water but can also be used to regular flow to an extent.

 Types of Ball Valves - Ball valves come in a variety of sizes to match common PVC pipe sizes.
-The most basic ball valve has slip fittings on both ends.
+The most basic and economical ball valve has slip fittings on both ends.
 The valve is glued onto the PVC pipe.
-These are the most economical ball valves.
-Other options include the use one or two true union connections.
-True union connections use glue-in slip fittings but allow them to be disconnected without cutting the PVC pipe.
-True union ball valves make it easy to temporarily remove hard piped equipment, like a return pump or contactor, from the sump.
+Other options include the use of one or two true unions connections which make it easy to remove the valve for cleaning or temporarily remove hard piped equipment, like a return pump or reactor.
 Simply close the valve, loosen the union nut and the fitting can be removed.

 Full Bore vs. Reduced Bore - A inside a reduced bore ball valve is one pipe size smaller than the valve's pipe size.
 This restriction causes a reduction in flow rate.
-The main purpose of a reduced bore ball valve is to throttle-back the flow even though the valve is fully open.
+The main purpose of a reduced bore ball valve is to throttle back the flow even when the valve is fully open.
 Full bore ball valves are more common in the aquarium hobby.
 The inside flow area of the valve matches the pipe size.
-If you’re shopping for a ball valve, make sure to choose the right one for this specification.
+If you’re shopping for a ball valve, just be aware of the difference and how it might affect your application.

 CHOOSE the RIGHT VALVE for your AQUARIUM